Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Exercise is an important part of keeping children healthy.
 Encouraging healthy lifestyles in children and adolescents is important for when they grow older.
 Lifestyles that are learned in childhood are more likely to stay with the child into adulthood.
 Some changes in lifestyle can be harder to make the older the person becomes.

 The best way to promote healthy lifestyles is for the whole family to become involved.

 A daily exercise program is a fun way to share physical activity with family and friends, while helping establish good heart-healthy habits.
 The following exercise guidelines for children can help you and your child plan activities:

 Children need at least 60 minutes of moderate to vigorous physical activity on most days for maintenance of good health and fitness.
 And it helps kids stay at a healthy weight as they grow.

-Parents are encouraged to limit children’s screen time (TV, video, and computers) to less than two hours daily and replace these sedentary activities with activities that require more movement.
+Parents are encouraged to limit children’s screen time (TV, video, and computers) to less than 2 hours daily and replace these sitting activities with activities that require more movement.

 Even low-to-moderate intensity activities for as little as 30 minutes a day can be beneficial.
 These activities may include the following:

-Regular aerobic activity increases a child's capacity for exercise and plays a role in prevention of heart diseases and type 2 diabetes.
+Regular aerobic activity increases a child's capacity for exercise.
+It also plays a role in prevention of heart diseases and type 2 diabetes.
 Aerobic activities are continuous activities that cause the heart rate and breathing rate to increase.
 Aerobic exercise can also help to lower blood pressure.
-To prevent dehydration, encourage children to drink fluid regularly during physical activity and drink several glasses of water or other fluids without added sugar after the physical activity is completed.
+To prevent dehydration, encourage children to drink fluid regularly during physical activity.
+And drink several glasses of water or other fluids without added sugar after the physical activity is completed.
 Examples of vigorous activities may include the following:

 Playing on the playground

 Exercise on a regular basis is part of a healthy lifestyle.
 But some children can exercise too much.
 Talk with your child's healthcare provider if:

 The following are just some of the benefits that regular exercise or physical activity provides: